m2-labs/vanity-solana/README.md

-  -s, --suffix <suffix>  suffix of the address (default: "") -c, --case-sensitive   case sensitive vanity address (default: false) -q, --qr-code          show a scannable qr code (default: false) -h, --help             display help for command
+  -s, --suffix <suffix>  suffix of the address (default: "") -c, --case-sensitive   case sensitive vanity address (default: false) -q, --qr-code          show a scannable qr code (default: false) -w, --workers          number of worker processes to use (default: half the number of CPUs of your system) -h, --help             display help for command
 ```